 Palliative care is a special type of medical care that focuses on treatment of symptoms people may have when they are living with a chronic (longstanding) illness, such as cancer or heart failure.
 It is often compared to the hospice care that is offered to terminally ill people.

 In palliative care, the goal is to provide the best quality of life possible -- even if someone is not terminally ill.
-Palliative care can be used when a person is getting treatment for a disease as well as when there is no useful treatment for the disease.
+Palliative care can be used when a person is getting treatment for a disease and when there is no useful treatment for the disease.

 Palliative care deals with the treatment of problems including pain, nausea, loss of appetite, depression, and fatigue.
 All symptoms are addressed, including physical, emotional, and spiritual problems.

-Another key feature of palliative care is its focus on not only the patient but the family, as well.
+Another key feature of palliative care is its focus on the patient's family, as well.
 Chronic illness puts special stress on families, and having support can be very helpful.
 Talking about and planning for the future can help prepare a person and the person's family to make the best choices for everyone involved.